• Skip to primary navigation

 21. Water

 The best way to release the excess fluid out of your body is by drinking water.
 Preparing a mixture of ginger and hot water will make it the best diuretic.
-You can also combine water with other supplements having great diuretic properties (35).
+You can also combine water with other supplements that have great diuretic properties (35).

 Share this Image On Your Site